Mid-engine design: M4 layout – Rear Mid-engine / Four-wheel drive

-MF layout – Mid-engine / Front-wheel drive
+FMF layout – Front Mid-engine / Front-wheel drive

 These cars are "mid-ship engined" vehicles, but they use front-wheel drive, with the engine in front of the driver.
 It is still treated as an FF layout, though, due to the engine's placement still being in the front of the car, contrary to the popular belief that the engine is placed in front of the rear axle with power transferred to the front wheels (an RMF layout).
 In most examples, the engine is longitudinally mounted rather than transversely as is common with FF cars.